cksystemsteaching/selfie/README.md

 > From procedures and procedure calls to system call handlers and system calls

 The key difference of virtual machines and software processes is that code running in a process may communicate with other processes and the system it runs on through a mechanism called a *system call*.
 Logically, a system call is like a procedure call that invokes system or kernel code rather than process code.
 The kernel code that implements a system call is called a *system call handler*.
 Hence a system call handler is like a procedure which may have *parameters*, similar to the formal parameters of procedures, and a system call is like a procedure call which may have *arguments*, similar to the actual parameters of procedure calls.
-System calls may also have a return value.
+System calls may also have return values which are typically interpreted as signed integers where negative values indicate that an error happened.
 Invoking a system call is logically like invoking a procedure call where the arguments are passed to the system call handler that implements the system call.
 Like a procedure, the system call handler may eventually return, possibly with some return value.

 > System isolation